quipucords/qpc/docs/source/man.rst

 ``--output-file=path``

   Required.
 Sets the path to a file location where the report data is saved.
+The file extension must be ``.json``.

 Downloading Reports
 ~~~~~~~~~~~~~~~~~~~
-The ``qpc report download`` command downloads a set of reports, identified either by scan job identifer or report identifier, as a tar.gz file.
-The report tar.gz file contains the details and deployments reports in both their JSON and CSV formats and the insights report in JSON format.
+The ``qpc report download`` command downloads a set of reports, identified either by scan job identifer or report identifier, as a TAR.GZ file.
+The report TAR.GZ file contains the details and deployments reports in both their JSON and CSV formats and the insights report in JSON format.

 **qpc report download (--scan-job** *scan_job_identifier* **|** **--report** *report_identifier* **)** **--output-file** *path*